IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-selection.md

 The default selection mode is `None`.
 If set to `Single` or `Multiple`, all of the presented columns will be `Selectable`.
 With that being said, in order to select a column, we just need to click on one, which will mark it as `Selected`.
 If the column is not selectable, no selection style will be applied on the header, while hovering.

 > [!NOTE]
-> [Multi-column Headers](multi-column-headers.md) don't reflect on the `Selectable` input.
+> The [Multi Column Headers](multi-column-headers.md) feature does not reflect on the `Selectable` input.
 The `ColumnGroupComponent` is `Selectable`, if at least one of its children has the selection behavior enabled.
 In addition, the component is marked as `Selected` if all of its `Selectable` descendants are `Selected`.

 <!-- ComponentStart: Grid -->